carp-lang/Carp/docs/LanguageGuide.md

 ```

 ### Special Forms
+The following forms can be used in Carp source code and will be compiled to C after type checking
+and other static analysis.
+Please note that they can not be executed at the REPL.

 ```
 (def variable-name value) ;; Define a global variable (defn function-name [<arg1> <arg2> ...] <body>) ;; Define a function